-FREE OR REDUCED-PRICE LUNCH/BREAKFAST PROGRAM
+FREE OR REDUCED LUNCH/BREAKFAST PROGRAM

-FASDENVER offers free or reduced-priced meals to qualifying students.
+Through Denver Public Schools' Nutrition Services, every FASDENVER student can receive free breakfast and lunch.
+For those families whose student(s) qualify for free or reduced-price meals, there are numerous other benefits these students can receive if the appropriate forms are completed upon student registration.
 Applications are sent to families through Denver Public Schools.
 Additional forms are available on the website.
-You may also request a paper copy by emailing info@FASDENVERcolorado.org, or stopping by the Main Office.
-All students, new and returning, must fill out a new application for free or reduced-price meals each school year and ideally before the first day of school.
-Applications do not not eligible for the FASDenver program.
+You may also request a paper copy by emailing info@FASDENVER.org, or stopping by the Main Office.
+All students, new and returning, must fill out a new application for free or reduced-price program services each school year and ideally before the first day of school.
+Applications <a href="documents-docum